 During and upon the completion of the complaint process, the complaint file shall be maintained in a secure location in the office of the designated officer for the system office, college or university in accordance with the applicable records retention schedule.
 Access to the data shall be in accordance with the respective collective bargaining agreement or personnel plan, the Minnesota Government Data Practices Act, the Family Educational Rights and Privacy Act or other applicable law.

-South Central College Discrimination/Harassment Complaint Form
+Central Lakes College Discrimination/Harassment Complaint Form

-An electronic version of the South Central College Discrimination/Harassment Complaint form can be found at: https://southcentral.edu/Student-Policies/nondiscrimination-in-employment-and-education-policy.html
+An electronic version of the Central Lakes College's Discrimination/Harassment Complaint form can be found at: www.clcmn.edu/discrimination-harassment-complaint-form/